LinnHjalmarsson/LinnHjalmarsson.github.io/_pages/about.md

 I'm a third year PhD Candidate in Economics at the University of Bern.
 My main research interests are in the field of Applied Public Economics, especially empirical Health Economics.

+## Publications
+The impact of physician exits in primary care: A study of practice handovers

 ## Work in Progress
-### The Impact of Physician Exits in Primary Care: A Study of Practice Handovers (with Tamara Bischof and Boris Kaiser) 2022

 ### A Prescription for Knowledge: Patient Information and Generic Substitution (with Nicolas Schreiner and Christian Schmid) 2022

-### Christmas Shopping in the Prescription Drug Market
+### Christmas Shopping in the Prescription Drug Market (with Michael Gerfin) 2023

 ## Conference Presentations
 * 2023
+  * sggö PhD Conference, University of Bern
+  * Brown Bag, Department of Economics, University of Bern
   * dggö Annual Conference, Leibniz University Hannover

 * 2022